osrswiki/osrswiki-android/tools/readme.md

 The new native map system relies on several pre-processed assets generated from the OSRS game cache and the RuneLite open-source client.
 This toolchain is designed to be as automated and future-proof as possible.

 The core asset generation workflow is a multi-step process:
+1.  **Setup/Update Game Cache**: Automatically download the latest complete game cache from a public archive.
-1.  **Fetch Decryption Keys**: Automatically download the latest map decryption keys (XTEAs).
+2.  **Fetch Decryption Keys**: Automatically download the latest map decryption keys (XTEAs).
-2.  **Dump Complete Map Images**: Render the full game world, including terrain, objects, and borders, from the cache.
+3.  **Dump Complete Map Images**: Render the full game world from the cache.
-3.  **Slice Map Tiles**: Process the map images into `.mbtiles` assets for use in the app.
+4.  **Slice Map Tiles**: Process the map images into `.mbtiles` assets for use in the app.
-4.  **Extract POIs (Optional)**: Parse the RuneLite source code to generate a JSON file of points of interest.
+5.  **Extract POIs (Optional)**: Parse the RuneLite source code to generate a JSON file of points of interest.

 ---